SeldonIO/seldon-core/docs/crd/readme.md

   optional int32 replicas = 4; // The number of replicas of the predictor to create. map<string,string> annotations = 5; // Arbitrary annotations.
-  optional k8s.io.api.core.v1.ResourceRequirements engineResources = 6; // Optional set of resources for the Seldon engine which is added to each Predictor graph to manage the request/response flow map<string,string> labels = 7; // labels to be attached to entry deplyment for this predictor }
+  optional k8s.io.api.core.v1.ResourceRequirements engineResources = 6; // Optional set of resources for the Seldon engine which is added to each Predictor graph to manage the request/response flow map<string,string> labels = 7; // labels to be attached to entry deployment for this predictor }

 ```

 The predictive unit graph is a tree.
 Each node is of a particular type.
 If the implementation is not specified then a microservice is assumed and you must define a matching named container within the componentSpec above.
 Each type of PredictiveUnit has a standard set of methods it is expected to manage, see [here](../reference/seldon-deployment.md).

 For each node in the graph:

  * A unique name.
 If the node describes a microservice then it must match a named container with the componentSpec.
  * The children nodes.
  * The type of the predictive unit : MODEL, ROUTER, COMBINER, TRANSFORMER or OUTPUT_TRANSFORMER.
  * The implementation.
-This can be left blank if it will be a microserice as this is the default otherwise choose from the available appropriate implementations provided internally.
+This can be left blank if it will be a microservice as this is the default otherwise choose from the available appropriate implementations provided internally.
  * Methods.
 This can be left blank if you wish to follow the standard methods for your PredictiveNode type : see [here](../reference/seldon-deployment.md).
  * Endpoint.
 In here you should minimally if this a microservice specify whether the PredictiveUnit will use REST or gRPC.
 Ports will be defined automatically if not specified.
  * Parameters.
 Specify any parameters you wish to pass to the PredictiveUnit.
 These will be passed in an environment variable called PREDICTIVE_UNIT_PARAMETERS as a JSON list.